-Indicators for investments in g overnments and supra national institutio ns Indica itor of adverse effects on sustainability Parameter Effects 2022 Effects 2021 Explanation Measures taken and measures planned fo the next reference period, and defined targets Ecological 15.
-GHG intensity GHG intensity of investee countries 259 tonnes/GDP in millions of euros N/A Amount of greenhouse gas emissions of a country, expressed in tonnes of CO2 equivalent per year, divided by the gross national product of a country in millions of euros.
-Not applicable Social 16.
-Countries invested in with social rights violations Number of countries invested in with social rights violations (absolute number and relative number divided by all countries invested in), as referred to in international treaties and agreements, United Nations principles and, where applicable, national law 0% N/A Percentage of investments represented by countries subject to EU sanctions due to violations of social rights.
-No active guidance on this specific PAI, but th following measures are taken in line with the general policy of the pension fund: Exclusion: countries in which human rights violations. labour rights violations, and corrupt take place.
-This is appli to government bonds.
-Indicators for inv estment in real estate assets icator of ad verse effects on sustainability Parameter Effects 2022 Effects 2021 Explanation Measures taken and measures planned fo the next reference
+(or other committee members, depending on the situation) when there are no female board members.
+The administrator takes local laws, regulations, and corporate governance codes into account.
+This is applied to shares.
+Engagement: we hold talks with companies that lag behind on board diversity.
+We apply this to shares and corporate bonds 14.
+Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in companies that participate in the production or sale of controversial weapons 0% 0% The assessment is established on the basis of data reported by companies.
+There is no active guidance on this specific PAI, but in line with the general policy of the pension fund, producers of controversial weapons are excluded by default.
+This is applied to shares and corporate bonds.
+Indicators for investments in go overnments and supra anational institutions sustainability measures planned for the next reference period, and defined targets Ecological 15.
+GHG intensity GHG intensity of investee countries 278 tonnes/GDP in millions of euros 259 tonnes/GDP in millions of euros Amount of greenhouse gas emissions of a country, expressed in tonnes of CO2 equivalent per year, divided by the gross national product of a country in millions of euros.
+Based on reported data.
+There is no active guidance on this specific PAI.
+Social 16.
+Countries invested in with social rights violations Number of countries invested in with social rights violations (absolute number and relative number divided by all countries invested in), as referred to in international treaties and agreements, United Nations principles and, where applicable, national law 0% 0% Percentage of investments represented by countries subject to EU sanctions due to violations of social rights.
+In the event of any exposure, the entire issuer is taken into account.
+Based on estimated data.
+There is no active guidance on this specific PAI, but the following measures are taken in line with the general policy of the pension fund: Exclusion: countries in which human rights violations, labour rights violations, and corruption take place.
+This is applied to the following category: government bonds.